 Georgiana Molloy – The Mind That Shines

-In 1829, estranged from her family and living in an isolated Scottish village, Georgiana Kennedy made a sudden decision to marry Captain John Molloy of the Rifle Brigade, a handsome hero with a mysterious past.
-They emigrated immediately to the remote southwest of Western Australia with the first small group of European settlers, and experienced great hardship in the fledgling colonies of Augusta and Busselton.
-In times of personal tragedy and privation, botany was Georgiana Molloy’s salvation.
-She was self-taught and became the first internationally successful female botanist in WA.
+In 1829, estranged from her family and living in an isolated Scottish village, Georgiana Kennedy made a sudden decision to marry Captain John Molloy of the Rifle Brigade, a man she’d known as a family friend since she was fourteen.
+They emigrated immediately to the remote southwest of Western Australia with the first small group of Europeans, and experienced great hardship for the first few years after arriving in Taalinup and, later, Undalup (Augusta and Busselton).
+In times of personal tragedy and privation, the native wildflowers were Georgiana Molloy’s salvation.
+She taught herself what she needed to known and became the first internationally successful female botanist in WA.
 Her collections of the indigenous flora of the southwest include type specimens, archived today in the world’s leading herbaria.

 The author’s personal insights into her ten years of research into Georgiana Molloy’s life are threaded through the historical narrative, revealing a quest that anyone interested in genealogy will respond to: the excitement of discovering our origins and the significance of those revelations on our lives.